mdere/michael_dere_general_assembly/domain_modeling_and_dbs.md

   persistent storage mechanisms
 * Explain the difference between a database management system (R/DBMS) and a database, and name the major DBMSes
-* Convert an ERD into a DB schema and load it into SQLite3
+* Convert an ERD into a schema and load it into SQLite3

 ## Framing (5 minutes)